 3. Roll Down a Hill in an Inflatable Ball

 Yep, it’s one of the wacky activities in Rotorua which is weird yet ridiculously fun.
 Your hollow inflatable hamster ball is filled with a little bit of water on the bottom, as well as you and your rolling buddies if you choose, then your ball is unleashed to roll down a hill!
 Choose from different tracks for this nonsensical tumbling experience.
 Be aware, once you ride you’ll want to do it again and again… Learn more about Zorb, check out reviews and book tickets on Viator.

-4. The Luge at Skyline Rotorua
+4. Do The Luge at Skyline Rotorua

 Location: 178 Fairy Springs Road, approximately 5 km (3 mi) from Rotorua city centre.

 5. Immerse in the Maori Culture

-Rotorua is the hub for travellers to the experience the culture of the first settlers in New Zealand, the Maori.
-Watch captivating cultural performances of The Haka, indulge in a traditional Maori meal called a Hangi and learn about this fascinating Polynesian culture first-hand.
+Rotorua is the hub for travellers to experience the culture of the first settlers in New Zealand, the Maori.
+Watch captivating cultural performances of the haka, indulge in a traditional Maori meal called a hangi and learn about this fascinating Polynesian culture first-hand.

 Location: Paradise Valley Road, approximately 8.5 km (5 mi) from Rotorua town centre.

 Location: 192 Fairy Springs Road, approximately 5 km (3 mi) from Rotorua city centre.

 8. Walk on Mt Tarawera